What are Push Notifications and How do they work

 How Do Push Notifications Work?

-Each mobile operating system has its push notification service to handle message delivery. iOS uses the Apple Push Notification Service (APN).
+Push notifications are routed through OS-level services like APNs and FCM.
+Each mobile operating system has its push notification service to handle message delivery. iOS uses the Apple Push Notification Service (APNs).
 Android relies on Firebase Cloud Messaging (FCM).
 Fire OS and Windows both have dedicated systems for notifications.
-These services are responsible for routing notifications from servers to devices, ensuring they are delivered securely and efficiently.
+These services are responsible for routing notifications from servers to devices securely and efficiently.

-The app publisher is responsible for developing the app and integrating it with the operating system’s notification service (APNs or FCM).
-After configuring the app, the publisher uploads it to the app store.
-Once the app is live, it can send notifications to users directly through the integrated service.
+The app publisher integrates notification services and manages message delivery.
+The app publisher develops the app and integrates it with the OS notification service (APNs or FCM).
+After publishing the app, the developer can send notifications directly to users through the configured service.

 1. User Opt-In: Users must agree to receive notifications.
-On iOS, a permission request asks for user approval.
-On Android, notification settings can be adjusted within the app.
-Consent is necessary before notifications are sent.
+On iOS, a permission request asks for approval.
+On Android, settings can be managed inside the app.

-5. Device Receives Notification: The push notification service sends the notification to the user’s device, which is then displayed based on device settings (banner, alert, or notification center).
+5. Device Receives Notification: The push service delivers the notification to the device, where it displays as a banner, alert, or in the notification center.

 • 2009: The Launch of Apple Push Notification Services (APNs): Apple introduced APNs as the first official push notification system, allowing iOS apps to send real-time alerts to users’ devices.